freedib/gasio/README.md

 Provides the TCP layer for game servers and Web servers

-Features
+# Features
 - C10K library.
 Tested at 60k echo requests
 - Asynchronous I/O: epoll, kqueue, iocp
 - Synchronous I/O: threads
 - Deferred treatment for epoll/kqueue (eg database access)
 - Very simple interface using callback interface

-Companion programs
+# Companion programs
 - Echo server based on GASIO
 - Echo tester for GASIO

-Note
-Why do not use existing libraries like libeio, libev, boost or libowfat?
-Because they were huge libraries and none handled iocp efficiently
+# History
+This project started as a replacement for IIS/Apache in a real-time internet quiz.
+In this quiz, 20 000 persons sent their response at the same moment and the winner had to be announced 15 secondes later.
+Web server are not made to handle a lot of simultaneous short dynamic requests.
+The answer is put a lot of servers or use an efficient requests server.
+The clear answer was epoll/kqueue/iocp but I did'nt want to limit to a server technology.
+We never know where we  can be hosted.
+Existing libraries like libeio, libev, boost or libowfat could have been nice but are huge and none handled iocp efficiently.
+So here is my library which get ideas from lua hich asynchronous model is great

-TODO
+# TODO
 - Documentation which will be issued shortly
 - A simpler echo program.
 This one was used to test all possibilities of the library